speechbrain/speechbrain/tests/consistency/COVERAGE.md

 6. Yaml: `1/137` to `0.0073`; [IV.4.b & IV.4.c] (recipe & pretrained model checks: is data processed to the end & for some, are certain performance test criteria fulfilled)
    > __Reviewer: is the tutorial/recipe/script/snippet (still) functional after this change?__

 These are the conventional types of changes to templates, recipes, and pretrained models.
-[II.5 regarding III.D to III.F]
+V.A.6 hints at pytest limitations (the recipe folder is not part of doc; unit/integration tests).
+This demands to understand better the composure of templates & recipes.

 _Note: Changes as shown in V.B & V.C are discussed in the next section._

-V.A.6 hints at pytest limitations (the recipe folder is not part of doc; unit/integration tests).
-Which demands to understand better the composure of templates & recipes.

 ---